Skip to content Skip to main navigation Report an accessibility issue

-Industrial and systems engineering focuses on improving operations within organizations, such as factories, hospitals, warehouses, airports, etc. Industrial engineers figure out how to do things better.
-They engineer processes and systems that improve quality and productivity.
+Industrial and Systems Engineers focus on improving operations within organizations, such as factories, hospitals, warehouses, and airports.
+Industrial and Systems Engineers figure out how to do things better.
+They apply systems thinking and engineer processes and systems that improve quality and make operations more effective and efficient.
 They work to eliminate waste of time, money, materials, energy and other commodities.
-This is why many industrial engineers end up being promoted into management positions.
+This is why many Industrial and Systems Engineers end up being promoted into management positions.

 Student Learning Outcomes